Commercial Equipment Loans | Business Lending

 Each loan type has its own features and benefits in regard to suitability to either cash accounting or accruals accounting method; treatment of GST; tax deductions; balance sheet strategy; asset depreciation and ownership of the asset through the term of loan.

-To decide which loan type is best suited for your particular business structure and will deliver the greatest advantage, it is advisable to consult with your accountant.
+To decide which funding option is best suited for your particular commercial structure and will deliver the greatest advantage, it is advisable to consult with your accountant.

 For the specific details of each loan type, please refer to our web pages where we provide full descriptions.